vuhung16au/ai-resume-jd-tailored/README.md

 # AI✨resume+jd=tailored

+**Notice:**

+- This is a **client-server web application**.
+Your data is processed securely on our servers and not stored after your session ends.
+- We use **Google Gemini AI** for resume tailoring.
+By using this app, you agree to the [Gemini AI Terms of Service](https://ai.google.dev/terms).
+- **AI can make mistakes.** You must review and verify all results before using them for any official or important purpose.

-This app helps job seekers tailor their resumes to match specific job descriptions using AI technology.
+This app is a <strong>client-server web application</strong> that helps job seekers tailor their resumes to match specific job descriptions using AI technology.
 By leveraging Google's Gemini AI, it analyzes both your resume and a job description, then generates a customized version of your resume that highlights relevant skills and experiences.

 <p align="center">
   <img src="https://img.shields.io/badge/Next.js-14-black" alt="Next.js 14" />